-Our goal in this article is to differentiate the two approaches (one-way blasts vs. two-way SMS).
+Our goal in this article is to differentiate the two most popular approaches to business texting (one-way blasts vs. two-way text messaging).
 We will demonstrate how each works and then offer some direction as you decide which marketing tactics work best for you.

 One-Way Text Blasts Produce Limited Results

 Until recently, all B2C (business to consumer) e-commerce SMS and email marketing has taken the form of one-way blasts.
 Generic, one-way marketing automation can be useful because it allows you to deliver information to large groups of people in seconds.
 Business texting services are no longer so one-dimensional, however.

 Over the past decade, email, PPC, and other one-way digital channels have become saturated.
 As a result, performance has declined sharply.
 Spam folders, filtering, number blocking, and more have rendered one-way communication ineffective compared to 10-20 years ago.

 Some SMS marketers only use texting to send one-way blasts.
 This tactic is unfortunate because SMS is one of the few marketing platforms that empower two-way engagement.

 Doing one-way SMS blasts effectively (using dedicated short code) is also too expensive for most e-commerce vendors.
 As a result, they try to save money through less-than-ideal text marketing platforms, such as shared short code and standard long code formats.

 With dedicated short code, an organization can send a single message to thousands of phone numbers at once.
 Additionally, vendors can brand their 6-digit numbers (short code) with catchy words or easy-to-remember sequences.